 Proper temperature, water, and growth condition can help you get up to 50 to 100 flowers per cane.

 How To Get Dendrobium Nobile To Flower

 Dendrobium Nobile can be challenging to bloom.
 Most of these bloom in their ideal climate conditions with lots of sunshine and moist temperature.
-The main attraction of Dendrobium Nobile is its ability to grow both indoor and outdoor with less effort.
+The main attraction of the Dendrobium Nobile is its ability to grow both indoor and outdoor with less effort.

 Here are some of the factors you need to consider when you are attempting Nobile to flower:

-Dendrobium Nobile doesn’t need much water, but you have to keep the plant moisturized for the proper growth.
+Dendrobium Nobile doesn’t need much water, but you have to keep the plant moisturized for proper growth.
 This is especially true during the summertime when the temperature is quite high, and there is increased evaporation.